thunderheadone/one-sdk-ios/README.md

 - At any point you can opt a user back in by passing `false` into the same method.
 - For instructions on how to completely remove a user's data from Thunderhead ONE or Salesforce Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

-### Disable In-list Optimization
+### Disable In-list Optimizations

-To disable in-list optimization, add the following to your app’s Info.plist file and setting `DisableInListOptimization` to `YES` (boolean value).
+To disable in-list Optimizations, add the following to your app’s Info.plist file and setting `DisableInListOptimization` to `YES` (boolean value).

 ![Thunderhead Config App's Info.plist file](images/ThunderheadConfigInfoPlistEntry.png)